The Youngbloods: Later history

 In 1971 Jerry Corbitt and former Youngbloods producer Charlie Daniels formed a band called Corbitt & Daniels and toured.
 Young, Levinger and Bauer went on to solo careers; only Young had any notable success.
 Levinger, Bauer and Kane were part of another group, Noggins, in 1972, which released one album, Crab Tunes.
 Bauer died of a brain tumor in September 1982, at the age of 40.

 Banana supplied guitar, banjo, synthesizer and back-up vocals to Mimi Fariña's 1985 solo album, Solo, and also toured with her on and off from 1973 until the 1990s.
 During the 1980s and 1990s, he played with the jam rock band Zero on keyboards, vocals and rhythm guitar.

 In late 1984, the Youngbloods briefly reunited for a club tour.
 The 1984 line-up contained Young, Corbitt and Levinger, plus new members David Perper (drums, ex-Pablo Cruise) and Scott Lawrence (keyboards, woodwinds).
 Once the tour was completed, the group disbanded once again by mid-1985.

 Jerry Corbitt died of lung cancer on March 8, 2014.
 He was 71.

 Lowell Levinger released three self-produced bluegrass albums as "Grandpa Banana": I'll Do Anything For You (2009), Just Trying To Break Even (2011) and Even Grandpas Get The Blues (2012).
 He later joined Little Steven and the Disciples of Soul for their 2017 European and 2018 American tours in support of (Steven) Van Zandt's latest album, Soulfire.

 In 2014 Sony Music Japan remastered the first three Youngbloods albums as The Youngbloods – 3 Albums Collection 1967–1969 (Mini LP BSCD2).
 The Youngbloods and Earth Music, contain both mono and stereo versions of the album, plus bonus tracks.
 Elephant Mountain contains the full stereo version of the album, plus a few mono versions of selected tracks plus bonus tracks.

 Michael Kane died in September 2022.

-Youngbloods frontman and songwriter Jesse Colin Young died on March 16, 2025.
-He was 83.
+Jesse Colin Young died on March 16, 2025, at the age of 83, leaving Lowell Levinger as the last surviving member of the group's original lineup.